BockCh/Mips-Like-Processor/README.md

 All the Files necessary to simulate on ModelSim or put on your FPGA are available in this repository.
 I reccomend creating your own ModelSim or Quartus project for testing purposes.
+Screenshots of the microprocessor in the RTL Viewer are in the image file.